MetPX/sarracenia/docs/source/Contribution/AMQPprimer.rst

 If you understood the rest of the document, this should make sense to you:

-An AMQP broker is a server process that houses exchanges and queues used to route messages with very low latency.
-A publisher sends messages to an exchange, while a consumer reads messages from their queue.
+An AMQP broker is a server process that houses exchanges and queues used to route notification messages with very low latency.
+A publisher sends notification messages to an exchange, while a consumer reads notification messages from their queue.
 Queues are *bound* to exchanges.
 Sarracenia links a broker to a web server to provide fast notifications, and uses topic exchanges to enable consumers' server side filtering.
 The topic tree is based on the file tree you can browse if you visit the corresponding web server.